TestCentricity/testcentricity_web/README.md

     element.aria_busy?

-### Populating your PageObject or PageSection with data
+### Populating a PageObject or PageSection With Data

 A typical automated test may be required to perform the entry of test data by interacting with various `UIElements` on your `PageObject` or `PageSection`.
 This data entry can be performed using the various object action methods (listed above) for